One of the more onerous chores in gardening is weeding. But there are tricks to make it less so.

 1. Invest in a good weeding tool.

-It makes me cringe when I see people trying to weed with a knife or worse yet, one of those pronged garden forks.
-Those are to loosen the soil–not to remove weeds.
+It makes me cringe when I see people trying to weed with a knife or worse yet, one of those pronged garden fork cultivator things.
+Those are to loosen the soil—not to remove weeds.
 You’re simply cultivating the weeds to help them grow better.

-A hoe is fine for small weeds in areas like vegetable gardens, but in flower beds and other tight spots, use an Asian plow or Korean Hand Hoe or Cape Cod Weeder.
+A hoe is fine for small weeds in areas like vegetable gardens, but in flower beds and other tight spots, use an Asian plow or Korean hand hoe or Cape Cod weeder.
 Once you use them, you’ll wonder how you ever lived without them.
-Just search online for those terms and you’ll find multiple sources.
+They are seldom in bricks-and-mortar stores but are readily available online.

 2. Get ’em small.